 The organization reserves the right to refuse a competitor's application without giving any reason.

 In case of cancellation, competitors partially or fully registered on the current edition may not be replaced by another individual.
 Applications are name-specific.

 Mandatory documents to transfer to the organisation via the MDS online applications system:

-The organisation's medical certificate (to download from your online account from 23 March 2023) and the resting electrocardiogram (ECG) report plus graph, dated less than 30 days before the start of the race, i.e. from 24 March 2023, are to be presented during the administrative, technical and medical checks on 22 April 2023.
+The organization’s medical certificate (to download from your online account from March 11th 2024) and the resting electrocardiogram (ECG) report plus graph, dated less than 30 days before the start of the race, i.e. from March 12th 2024, are to be presented during the administrative, technical and medical checks on 13th of April 2024.
 Only the original documents, dated and signed, will be accepted (unvalid photocopy).
 Failure to present these documents will incur penalties (see ART.27 et 28).
 The signature and the stamp of the doctor must be applied on them.

 The electrocardiogram of effort is advised for runners over 40 years.
 It is not compulsory and does not replace the ECG at rest and its plan.
 This can be joined to the medical certificate and presented in Morocco.

 Article 1: Presentation

 Recognizing the unique physical and environmental challenges associated with participation in trail-running events, including but not limited to extreme distances, varying weather conditions, altitude extremes, challenging and potentially unstable terrain and potential for limited visibilities or nighttime participation, the purpose of this Health Policy is to protect participant’s health and increase safety during competition.

 This Health Policy supports the health monitoring of participants before the competition and protection of the physical health of participants during the competition.